benclerc/DataManagement/README.md

 Parameters :

 * $table string : Table name.
-* $where array : Array of data pointing the rows to count e.g. `['columnname'=>'data']`. 'data' has reserved values for nulls and booleans : 'NULL', '!NULL' 'TRUE', 'FALSE'.
+* $where array : Array of data pointing the row to update e.g. `['columnname'=>'data']`. 'data' has reserved values for nulls and booleans : 'NULL', '!NULL' 'TRUE', 'FALSE'. 'data' can also be an array of values.

 Return value : boolean representing the request's status.